These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Delphinium elatum

-You can immediately distinguish this hardy perennial flowering plant by its soaring floral spires.
-They are quite popular in cottage-style gardens and make great cut flowers with star-shaped white blooms, each adorned with subtly ruffled petals and subtle yellow centers.
+The hardy perennial plant, featuring soaring floral spines, is quite popular in cottage-style gardens.
+They display great cut flowers with star-shaped white blooms, each adorned with ruffled petals and a subtle yellow center.

 16. Heliotrope